apache/mynewt-site/docs/modules/filesystem.md

    fs_read(struct fs_file *file, uint32_t len, void *out_data, uint32_t *out_len);
 ```

 Reads data from the specified file.
 If more data is requested than remains in the file, all available data is retrieved.
+Function returns in `out_len` the actual number of bytes read (less or equal to `len`).

 #### Arguments